Ralph Fiennes’ second film as director, THE INVISIBLE WOMAN, is a haunting and magical tale that will really move you.

-I’ve admired Ralph Fiennes as an actor through all of his incredibly varied and mesmerising screen performances and though his second film behind the camera, is the Victorian-set drama The Invisible Woman, it’s a no less visceral experience.
+I’ve admired Ralph Fiennes so much as an actor through all of his incredibly varied and visceral screen performances and though his second film behind the camera is the Victorian-set drama THE INVISIBLE WOMAN, it’s a no less visceral experience.

-As Dickens, Fiennes is both a powerfully commanding and at times, a more hidden presence, almost pulling back to leave the focus squarely on Jones.
-When you have 2 actors that can produce this level of raw emotion, about a time when feelings were more often than not kept in check, you have a film that slowly and simply begins to exert its pull on you and that leaves you quietly devastated at its conclusion.Tags: Acting, Charles Dickens, Drama, Felicity Jones, Ralph Fiennes, The Invisible Woman
+As Dickens, Fiennes is both a powerfully commanding and, at times, a more hidden presence, almost pulling back to leave the focus squarely on Jones.
+When you have two actors who can produce this level of raw emotion, about a time when feelings were more often than not kept in check, you have a film that slowly and simply begins to exert its pull on you and that leaves you quietly devastated at its conclusion.